 How to get to the Diamond Beach?

-The Diamond beach is righ off Road 1 so finding is the least of your worries.
+The Diamond beach is right off Road 1 so finding it is the least of your worries.
 Just get yourself onto Road 1 and keep on going, it’s hard to miss!

 What not to do at the Diamond Beach?